 - Bug Out Bag

-Former SAS trainer and anti-terrorist operative Chris Ryan, whose real name is Colin Armstrong, has published a new book called Safe: How To Stay Safe In A Dangerous World, and it comes at the right time as ISIS and Al-Qaeda ramp up their efforts by conducting small-scale attacks in our very own neighborhoods.
+Former special forces trainer and anti-terrorist operative Chris Ryan, whose real name is Colin Armstrong, has published a new book called Safe: How To Stay Safe In A Dangerous World, and it comes at the right time as ISIS and Al-Qaeda ramp up their efforts by conducting small-scale attacks in our very own neighborhoods.

 His approach, and one that The Prepping Guide firmly believes in, is educating everyday civilians with the knowledge they need to take matters into their own hands.
 It’s not about being a hero, it’s about being safe, keeping others safe, and helping authorities to knock out a threat as soon as it rears its ugly, and life-taking head.